 - Zer0 (The Assassin): An enigmatic ninja assassin.
 His ability "Decepti0n" lets him turn invisible and strike for bonus damage while enemies are distracted by a holographic image of him he leaves behind.

 - Axton (The Commando): A soldier turned free-wheeling mercenary.
-His "Sabre Turret" ability lets him deploy a turret gun.
+His "Sabre Turret" ability lets him deploy a static sentry gun for fire support.

 - Salvador (The Gunzerker): An ex-wrestler and Pandora native.
 His "Gunzerking" ability lets him dual-wield any two weapons for a limited time while regenerating health and ammo.